georgegognadze/awesome-resources/README.md

 ####References

 + <a href="https://www.google.com/about/careers/students/guide-to-technical-development.html" target="_blank"> Google - Guide for Technical Development </a> This guide provides tips and resources to help you develop your technical skills (academically and non-academically) through self-paced, hands-on learning.
-This guide is intended to target Computer Science students seeking an internship or university grad role at Google.
+This guide is intended to target Computer Science students seeking an internship or university grad role at Google. :free:

 **Happy learning ♥ ♥ ♥**